kristengrewe/RPP-DSR-Reference/README.md

 - Open LEARN modules, assessments, and assignments for the day
 - Check and update cohort solutions repo
 - Check to see if an assessment grading is needed - grade and message the PL when the HUB spreadsheet has been updated
+- Check to make sure previous class recording has been uploaded to the cohort spreadsheet.
+[Instructions on linking the recording in Cohort Spreadheet Calendar](##Post Lecture Recording In Cohort Spreadsheet Calendar After it Processes)
 - Check assignments due today and check late submissions from the previous week.
 Update assignment submission HUB.
 If a student has not submitted an assignment please complete ONE of the following:
 	- 1. Message the student and the PL asking why the student has not turned in an assignment.
 Use the following message:
 		> - “Hi NAME!
 I hope you are doing well.
 I was checking assignment submissions and I saw that you have not turned in NAME OF ASSIGNMENT.
 Did you forget to submit the assignment in LEARN, or are you needing more time to work on this?”
 		> - If the student needs more time, give them to next class to complete and leave a note in the submissions tab as a comment so the PL or next DSR will know that you've spoken to them about the submission
 	### **OR**
 	- 2. Contact the PL to reach out

 - *Check "non-lecture day" links below for additional instructions